tweag/haskell-training/material/webapi.md

 ---

-And use to simply our server definition a bit
+And use it to simplify our server definition a bit

 ```haskell
 import Api.AppServices